Aerospace Engineering MEng

 This module examines how the macroscopic properties of materials are determined by the arrangement of, and bonding between atoms.
 How processing can affect these atomic arrangements and thus the microstructure and properties of a material is considered.
 Finally materials selection for aerospace applications taking into account multiple criteria is introduced.20 credits

-- Mathematics (Electrical)
+- Mathematics (Electrical and Aerospace)

 This module aims to reinforce students' previous knowledge and to develop new basic mathematical techniques needed to support the engineering subjects taken at Levels 1 and 2.
 It also provides a foundation for the Level 2 mathematics courses in the appropriate engineering department.
 The module is delivered via online lectures, reinforced with weekly interactive problem classes..20 credits